amoksito/Spandoc/README.md

 The `spandoc_run` is the core of __Spandoc__: it gets the settings, forms the pandoc command, passes the pandoc command to Pandoc, catches/shows the results and failures and either write it to a file or displays it in Sublimes buffer (buffer not yet implemented).

 ## Settings structure

-Listed in reverse precedence: Folder settings overwrite User settings overwrite default settings.
+Listed in the order of loading.

 - Default settings file `spandoc.sublime-settings`, located inside the package directory of Sublime inside the __Spandoc__ folder
 - User settings file `spandoc.sublime-settings`, located inside the user directory of Sublime.
 - Folder settings file `spandoc.json`, located inside the current folder (optional)
 - User build system file `Spandoc.sublime-build`, located inside the user directory of Sublime (optional)

+Settings at the bottom of this list take precedence over the entries above.
+Folder settings overwrite User settings overwrite default settings.

 ## Configuring